State-owned enterprises of China: Nationalist era

+Sun Yat-sen contended that China should develop state-owned firms and make the national industries of China into "a great trust owned by the Chinese people."

 When China's Nationalist government controlled northeast China from 1946 to 1948 after the end of the Second Sino-Japanese War, it restructured formerly Japanese enterprises into SOEs.
 It also confiscated the enterprises of puppet states, such as the Wang Jingwei regime.
 Most of these enterprises were re-organized into the National Resources Commission, China Textile Construction Company, and China Merchants Steam Navigation Company.

 After the war, the Nationalist government focused on industrial reconstruction in Manchuria.
 As a result, it many SOEs in inland China were privatized, transferred to local governments, or shut down.

-Early PRC
+Early People's Republic of China

 Following the CCP victory in the Chinese Civil War, one of the party's early steps was to nationalize enterprises that the defeated Nationalists had controlled.
 At the founding of the People's Republic of China, 27.8% of the country's industrial output came from SOEs.
 Over the 1950s, the government gradually restructured the industry under state ownership.
 By 1956, SOEs produced more than 80% of China's industrial output.

+The spinning workshop of First Wool Textile Factory of Lanzhou, 1960.

 In the early years of the PRC, the Manchuria region had the highest concentration of SOEs.
 These were prominent in the PRC heavy industry-focused method of "socialist industrialization" (a term adopted from the Soviets).

 The policy trend from the early to mid-1950s was to centralize control over SOEs.
 SOEs were generally within the authority of central government industrial ministries during the First Five-Year Plan period of 1953–1957.
 Proponents of centralizing authority over SOEs included Gao Gang.

 During the Great Leap Forward, control of SOEs was largely decentralized, with control being transferred to local governments instead of the central government.
 This process of decentralization also significantly increased the power of local CCP organizations.

 During the Third Front campaign to develop heavy industry in China's interior regions, almost 400 state-owned enterprises were re-located from coastal cities to secret sites in the Chinese interior where they would be more protected in event of foreign invasion.

 During the Cultural Revolution, significant amounts of authority over national SOEs was transferred to local CCP cadres and People's Liberation Army officials.
 Among the major SOEs transferred to local control during this period were Daqing Oil Field, Changchun Auto Manufacturing, and Anshan Iron and Steel.